- Managing Clients

 Once everything is configured, and Group Policy has refreshed on the clients, you can look at the properties of the computer object and see the new settings.
 The password can be stored encrypted or unencrypted.
 Encrypted passwords contain a keyID prefix.

-Ex: Encrypted Password
+Example: Encrypted Password

 What happens if a user who hasn’t been granted rights to see the local Administrators password tries to access it?
 If they were to gain access to the GUI interface the password won’t be displayed.
 They are also given an Access Denied message.